 Getting the injection

-Your doctor will start by cleaning and possibly numbing your skin at the injection site.
+Your healthcare provider will start by cleaning and possibly numbing your skin at the injection site.
 Next you’ll be injected with local anesthetics (for short-term pain relief) and cortisone.
 The injection may last a few moments.
 A small bandage will be put over the injection site.
 You’ll then be ready to go home.

 After your injection